 Monotch’s TLEX I2V platform provides the connection between all iTLCs and road users in the Netherlands.
 The real-time exchange of messages between traffic light controllers makes it possible to offer road users green lights, optimised speed advice, and to give way to specific traffic, for example, emergency services, cyclists or ‘green’ traffic.

-More information about the status of the iTLCs in the Netherlands can be found on the Talking Traffic site.
+You can find more information about the status of the iTLCs in the Netherlands on the Talking Traffic website.